stumash/Algorithm_Notes/divide_conquer/qsort/qsort.md

 it and all elements greater than it are to its right.

 I can already here you saying, "but - but, just because all the elements to the left of
-the pivot are less than it and those to the right are more than it does not mean that the
+the pivot are less than it and those to the right are greater than it does not mean that the
 array is sorted!".
 You're absolutely right.
 However, you must recall that we are using
 this 'choose pivot and rearrange' strategy *recursively*.
 So, for our two subarrays
 where the first has only elements less than the pivot and the second has only elements
 greater than it, we then pick a pivot *within each subarray* and apply the strategy once
 more *to each subarray*.
-So, by the end, our first pivot is to the right of and greater
+And so on until we're at subarrays of size 1.
+So, by the end, our
-than a sorted left-subarray, and is to the left and less than a sorted right-subarray.
-Thus,
+first pivot is to the right of and greater than a sorted left-subarray, and is to the left
-the array is sorted.
+and less than a sorted right-subarray.
+Thus, the array is sorted.

 ## How is it so fast?

 If you continuously pick the largest element as the pivot, then clearly Quicksort will run
 in $O(n^2)$.
 This is because you'll be repeatedly taking the largest element in the array
-and putting it at the far right of the (soont-to-be) left subarray - and then repeating this
+and putting it at the far right of the (soon-to-be) left subarray - and then repeating this
 recursively for the left subarray.
 This looks just like Selection Sort!

 So, the speed of Quicksort depends on the quality of the choice of pivot.
 If we can just pick